weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

   - Reference `POST`: create a new reference to an existing object
   - Reference `PUT`: update all of the object's references
 - Deleting references from the object.
 Note that this can happen several ways:
-  - Object `PUT`:update all of the object's properties, removing all references
+  - Object `PUT`: update all of the object's properties, removing all references
   - Reference `DELETE`: delete an existing reference from the object's list of references

 ## Making queries